 Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, ed.
 Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
 Boston: International Catacomb Society, 1991-2017.

-The Christian catacombs of Rome were recorded in church annals and remained alive in tradition, but the Jewish catacombs seem to have been all but forgotten by the early Middle Ages.
-Since Bosio's discovery of a Jewish catacomb on the Monteverde in 1602, little ancient literary documentation of the Jewish cemeteries has been recovered, and hardly any useful epigraphic dates are available to researchers.
+The Christian catacombs of Rome were recorded in church annals and remained alive in tradition, but the Jewish catacombs seem to have been all but forgotten by the early Middle Ages, after they had ceased to be used as burial grounds.
+Since Bosio's discovery of a Jewish catacomb on the Monteverde in 1602, little ancient or medieval literary documentation of the Jewish cemeteries has been recovered, and hardly any useful epigraphic dates are available to researchers.
 Even so, scholars continue to put forth new theories about the dating of the Jewish catacombs.
 Among the few chronological indicators available from the sites themselves have been the markers' marks on the Roman bricks used in their construction.
 The marks give clues as to the dates when the bricks were produced, but the cannot be relied upon to furnish exact dates, because the bricks could have been reused even long after their manufacture.(1)

 - N. Muller, Il cimitero degli antichi Ebrei posto su via Portuense, in Atti della Pontificia Accademia Romana d'Archeologia 12 (1915), pp. 244-248; U. M. Fasola, "Le due catacombe ebraiche di Villa Torlonia" in Rivista di Archeologia Cristiana 52 (1976), pp. 59-60.